Bulk Terminal No. 1

-Two traveling ship loaders and one traveling clam-bucket unloader, when working simultaneously, can load at a rate of 5,200 short tons per hour of petroleum coke (one at 2,000 thp and one at 3,200 tph).
+Two traveling ship loaders and two traveling clam-bucket unloaders, when working simultaneously, can load at a rate of 5,200 short tons per hour of petroleum coke (one at 2,000 thp and one at 3,200 tph).

-The ship/barge clam-bucket type unloader and conveyor system is located at the site and traverses 740 feet of dock with an average unloading rate of 450 short tons of barite per hour.
+The ship/barge clam-bucket type unloader and conveyor system is located at the site and traverses 740 feet of dock with an average unloading rate of 300 short tons each of barite per hour.

-The site is capable of transfer from vessel to vessel, vessel to rail, vessel to truck, or to open storage.
+The site is capable of transfer from vessel to vessel, vessel to truck, or to open storage.

-The terminal processes more than 3.1 million short tons of dry bulk material annually such as petroleum coke, calcined coke, barite, coal, rutile, woodchips and other dry bulk commodities.
+The terminal processes more than 3.1 million short tons of dry bulk material annually such as petroleum coke, calcined coke, barite, rutile, and other dry bulk commodities.